 You can freeze fudge in an airtight container and it will last up to 3 months.
 It will defrost in about 3 hours on the counter at room temperature.

-- 1 16 oz container Milk Chocolate Frosting, Betty Crocker Strawberry
+- 1 16 oz container of strawberry frosting, Betty Crocker

 - Heart sprinkles, round pearl sprinkles